jshubham2304/first_impression/README.md

 ## Running the Project Locally

-This project is configured to run with a full Firebase backend (for production or for local development connected to Firebase).
+This project is configured to run with a full Firebase backend for both production and local development.
 You need to configure your Firebase project credentials to get started.

 1.  **Install Dependencies:**
     *   Open a terminal in the project directory.